javalin/website/pages/docs/docs-future.md

 JavalinCommonmark.configure(htmlRenderer, markdownParser)
 ```

-When you are configuring a template engine (for example, setting a root directory for your template files)
+If you wish to configure a template engine (for example, to set a root directory for your template files)
 please consult the documentation for that particular template engine.
 These kinds of settings are not handled
 through Javalin.